mseralessandri/demo_gcp/docs/DR_WORKFLOWS_README.md

 ## Conclusion

 This implementation provides a robust, reliable, and monitored disaster recovery solution using Google Cloud Workflows.
 By leveraging the serverless nature of workflows, you get the benefits of managed infrastructure while maintaining the familiar shell script interface.

+The simplified workflows enhance this solution by reducing complexity, improving maintainability, and reducing execution time, all while maintaining the same functionality.